Canadian killed by police converted to Islam after troubled childhood

 According to Knapp some Winnipeg Muslims took umbrage with Driver's online postings, especially those aggrandizing Islamic State or other militant groups.

-It was in Winnipeg that he was placed under a peace bond, required to stay off social media, have no contact with militant groups, observe a curfew and wear an electronic monitoring device, which Canadian police said he was later permitted to remove.
+It was in Winnipeg that he was placed under a peace bond, required to stay off social media, have no contact with militant groups and observe a curfew.

 Earlier this year Driver moved to Strathroy to live with his sister, still alienated from his father.